Brøndby Stadium: The pitch

 The explanation for the pitch's poor condition was allegedly its age and that Brøndby Municipality had been responsible for maintaining the pitches in and surrounding Brøndby Stadium until the end of 2013.
 According to Per Rud, however, blame was not to be placed by the municipality, and he stated that there was a difference between operating pitches of regular amateur clubs and professional clubs.
 At the end of 2014, the club decided to improve the pitch in three phases, where the first phase was to fill the grass playing surface with volcanic ash and setting up carbon dioxide tents to improve growth.
 The second phase was improving the pitch drainage, in order to guide the water away.
 The third and final phase was a complete relaying of the pitch.
 However, the last phase would only happen in 2016, where both the grass surface and the soil under the pitch were changed.

 In March 2015, it was revealed that the pitch would still be renovated in the summer of 2015, where access to the drainage and heating pipes were dug, in order for the pitch to drain properly in the future.
 According to then chairman, Jesper Jørgensen, a grass surface would be installed.
 On 13 April 2015, Brøndby IF announced that the coming home game would be played on a new grass pitch at Brøndby Stadium, and not as earlier planned after the 2014–15 season.
 A solution at the cost of DKK 1–2 million with turf from the Netherlands was chosen, which would constitute a temporary pitch before a major renovation was to be completed in October.
-In 2016, GrassMaster hybrid grass was installed which would become a permanent solution the pitch.
 The new pitch became popular, and the Superliga-captains voted the pitch as the best of the league on 30 May 2017.